dynamodan/wordpressigniter/readme.txt

 - provide a mechanism to instantiate CodeIgniter *only* on the overridden page, rather than all frontend urls.

 == Changelog ==

+= 1.3 =
+* implemented [wordpressigniter] shortcode, which will deprecate the Page Override setting, as it was quite buggy and had some limitations.

 = 1.2 =
 * fixed revision number in this readme file